getcellm/cellm/README.md

 - Supports models from Anthropic, OpenAI, and Google as well as other providers that mirrors one of these APIs, e.g. local Ollama, llama.cpp or vLLM servers.

 ## Example
-Imagine you want to compare many scientific papers against inclusion and exclusion criteria for a systematic review.
-Here's how you could use Cellm for this task:
+Say you're reviewing medical studies and need to quickly identify papers relevant to your research.
+Here's how Cellm can help with this task:

 https://github.com/user-attachments/assets/94671655-09c5-42fa-9197-d8dffc439c27

-In this example, we copy the papers' title and abstract into Excel and write the prompt once.
+In this example, we copy the papers' title and abstract into Excel and write this prompt:

+> "If the paper studies diabetic neuropathy and stroke, return "Include", otherwise, return "Exclude"."

 We then use AutoFill to apply the prompt to many papers.
 Simple and powerful.

 A single paper is misclassified because the original inclusion and exclusion criteria were summarized in one sentence.
 This is a good example, however, because it shows that these models rely entirely on your input and can make mistakes.